 South Africa is an original country.
 We have eleven official languages, provinces full of natural beauty and multi-cultural people.
 This is quite an achievement and definitely a reason to celebrate: hello National Heritage Day!

 So September 24th is our National Heritage Day.
 All South Africans know that this is code for ‘public holiday’ and a legit excuse to braai.
-This year, Heritage day falls on a Monday.
-Yes, that means we get a long weekend.
+This year, Heritage day falls on a Tuesday.
+Yes, that means some of us might get to enjoy a long weekend.
 Bonus!
 Before you start making getaway plans and buying the charcoal, let’s take a beat to think about why we actually have a Heritage Day.

 This word is thrown around a lot in the History classroom but what does it actually mean?
 Well, the Cambridge English Dictionary defines the word as